mikeraab/docker001/supplemental/Access-OCCS-VM-SSH.md

 You should have already provisioned your OCCS instance as part of the prework for this HOL.

-The first step will be to login to one of the OCCS "worker nodes", or Docker host, and verify the Docker installation and check the version.
+The first step will be to SSH into one of the OCCS "worker nodes", or Docker host, and verify the Docker installation and check the version.
 A worker node is simply a Docker Host/VM that can run Docker containers.

 First SSH into a Worker Node in your Pre-built ContainerCS instance using the SSH key that you used when you created the OCCS instance.